As fascinating as the country is, Iran isn’t on most people’s radar as a travel destination. But if you ask me, it really should be!

 Now that you know all the visa details, let’s move on to other planning logistics.

-I also highly recommend using WayAway as they show cheap flights and offer cashback on bookings for flights, hotels, car rentals, tours, and more.
+Another great option for flight bookings is WayAway.
+They not only have cheap flights but also offer cashback on bookings for flights, hotels, car rentals, tours, and more.
+Sounds good, right?

-When boarding, show your visa or authorization code page if you’re picking your e-visa on arrival.
+When you board your flight to Iran, you should show your visa (or your authorization code if you’re picking up your visa on arrival).

-The visa on arrival usually has a duration of 30 days, though they may give it to you for 15 days, as it happened to me.
+The visa on arrival usually has a duration of 30 days, though they may give it to you for 15 days – this happened to me.
 Since my trip was only 14 days, I didn’t mind.

-Once you arrive, head straight to the visa on arrival office where you’ll fill up an additional form with your name, address in Iran, passport number, occupation, etc).
+Once you land in Iran, head straight to the visa on arrival office.
+You’ll have to fill out some additional information (like your name, where you’re staying while in Iran, your passport number, and your occupation).

 - Proof of onward or return travel